The Devil All the Time: Plot

 At church one evening, we meet Brother Roy and Brother Theodore, Roy’s fat and crippled cousin.
-They preach about letting God cure you of your worst fears and Roy dumps a bin full of spiders on his head, scarring almost everyone in the chapel.
+They preach about letting God cure you of your worst fears and Roy dumps a bin full of spiders on his head, scaring almost everyone in the chapel.
 Helen takes a liking to Roy and they later have a daughter named Lenora.

 Feeling his connection with God lessen, Roy decides that in order to regain his bond he must crucify something and raise it from the dead.
 Theodore, who hates Helen for taking Roy’s attention, convinces Roy to kill her for the sacrifice.
 They take her out to a field and Roy stabs her in the neck with a screwdriver.
 As expected, Roy is unable to raise her from the dead and they flee the town, leaving Lenora with Emma (Willard's mother).

 Linking back up with other characters, Willard marries Charlotte and together they have a son whom they name Arvin.
 As the years pass, Willard becomes obsessed with prayer.
 The obsession only deepens when Charlotte is diagnosed with cancer.
 Willard's rituals become progressively more bizarre and upsetting, culminating in animal and even human sacrifice.
 Willard believes these acts of devotion are necessary to save his wife.
 Nevertheless, in the end, Charlotte still dies, prompting Willard to commit suicide.
 Traumatized by his parents' deaths and his father's behavior, Arvin lives with his grandmother, Emma.
 There, he meets Lenora, an orphan girl whom Emma takes in after her mother, Helen, is killed, the prime suspects in everyone’s mind being the traveling preacher named Roy who is also Lenora's father.

 In Part 2, "On the Hunt," the reader is introduced to Carl and Sandy Henderson, a pair of murderous lowlifes living in Meade who entertain themselves by picking up male hitchhikers and killing them.
 Their reign of terror is allowed to persist in part because Sandy's brother, Sheriff Bodecker, is corrupt and incompetent.
 An unemployed photographer, Carl takes pictures of his victims, calling them models.
 In one exceedingly depraved image, Carl takes a photograph of Sandy holding the severed head of one of their victims in her arms as if it were a baby.
 It is Carl's favorite photo.